-Welcome to the UCSF Fresno Medical Education Program, a major branch of the University of California San Francisco’s School of Medicine.
+The UCSF Fresno Medical Education Program is a major branch of the University of California, San Francisco’s School of Medicine.
 Every day in the large urban center and small communities of California’s agriculturally rich Central San Joaquin Valley, you can see faculty, residents and students from a world-class university at work.
 They are providing superior care to sick children and adults, teaching the next generation of doctors, uncovering new insights into the course and causes of disease, and contributing their skills to community service projects.

-Preserving the health and wellness of the population -not just treating isolated sickness - is an underlying theme of the program.
+Preserving the health and wellness of the population - rather than merely treating isolated sickness - is an underlying theme of the program.
 With an environment that is warm, supportive and hands-on, a physician can make a genuine difference in people’s lives.
 Residents follow their patients throughout their terms of service, and trainees get to know entire families because healthcare decisions often rest within the entire family unit.

 Research participation is strongly encouraged.
-Residents find that the cultural richness of the Central Valley makes it a living laboratory for significant population-based research.
+The cultural richness of the Central Valley make the region a living laboratory for significant population-based research.

-Third year students from UCSF and UC Davis are offered core clerkships in family medicine, internal medicine, obstetrics/gynecology, pediatrics, psychiatry, neurology and surgery.
-The LIFE Program is also available to 3rd year UCSF and UC Davis students for an intensive six-month period of hands-on clinical training in internal medicine, family medicine and psychiatry/neurology.
-A non UCSF 3rd year student may apply for core rotations in Pediatrics and Family Medicine only if space permits and student meets eligibility criteria.
+UCSF Fresno also trains medical students.
+Third-year students from many University of California campuses participate in core clerkships at UCSF Fresno in family medicine, internal medicine, obstetrics/gynecology, pediatrics, psychiatry, neurology and surgery.
+The Longitudinal Integrated Fresno Experience (LIFE) Program also is available to third-year UCSF and UC Davis students for an intensive six-month period of hands-on clinical training in internal medicine, family medicine and psychiatry/neurology.
+Non-UCSF third-year students may apply for core rotations in pediatrics and family medicine only if space permits and so long as eligibility criteria are met.

-In addition to core clerkships, UCSF Fresno offers over 40 elective clerkship opportunities for 4th year medical students in all of the core areas as well as in dermatology, emergency medicine, orthopaedic surgery and neurology.
+In addition to core clerkships, UCSF Fresno offers over 40 elective clerkship opportunities for fourth-year medical students in all of the core areas as well as in dermatology, emergency medicine, orthopaedic surgery and neurology.

-The UCSF Fresno faculty will be using new telecommunication technologies to supplement and facilitate didactic and clinical instruction.
-In partnership with its principal healthcare affiliates, telemedicine training opportunities for residents and medical students rotating at distant practice sites will augment access to specialists for case consultation.
+The UCSF Fresno faculty use telecommunication technologies to supplement and facilitate didactic and clinical instruction.
+Telemedicine training opportunities, in partnership with principal health care affiliates, will augment access to specialists for case consultations for residents and medical students who are rotating at distant practice sites.